google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 relevant to this discussion.

 <h3 id="save-data-to-indexeddb-before-freezing" class="hide-from-toc">
-  If I can't run async APIs in the frozen or terminated states, how can I save data to IndexedDB?
+  If I can't run asynchronous APIs in the frozen or terminated states, how can I save data to IndexedDB?
 </h3>

 In frozen and terminated states,
 [freezable tasks](https://wicg.github.io/page-lifecycle/spec.html#html-task-source-dfn)
-in a page's [task queues](https://html.spec.whatwg.org/multipage/webappapis.html#task-queue) are suspended, which means async and callback-based APIs such as IndexedDB cannot be reliably used.
+in a page's [task queues](https://html.spec.whatwg.org/multipage/webappapis.html#task-queue) are suspended, which means asynchronous and callback-based APIs such as IndexedDB cannot be reliably used.

 In the future, we will [add a `commit()` method to